asterics/FABI/README.md

 ## Bluetooth AddOn

 FABI supports the connection of an optional [Bluetooth Module](https://github.com/asterics/esp32_mouse_keyboard).
 The easiest way to use this module is to build the construction kit, because the PCB offers a dedicated 10-pin connector which fits the module.
-Pairing process and firmware update for this modules will be described in the user manual soon!
+Pairing process and firmware update for the BT-module will be described in the user manual soon!

 ![FABI PCB version, equipped with Bluetooth Module](https://github.com/asterics/FABI/blob/master/img/pcb_open.JPG "FABI PCB version with equipped bluetooth module")

-## Folder structure
-Essential information can be found in the following folders
-* _Case Designs_ different 3d-printable / lasercut designs for enclosures
-* _Documentation_ all user and construction manuals
-* _FabiGUI_C#_ the graphical user interface (for Windows) is located
-* _FabiWare_ the microcontroller firmware
-* _Settings_ demo configurations which can be loaded into the FABI device via the GUI
-* _hardware_ the KiCad design files and models for schematics and PCB layout

 ## Example setups and applications